News

 Dhul-Hijjah: 6 Fascinating Events from Across Muslim History!

-*Reminder: Eid al-Adha is expected to be on either the 28th or 29th June 2023!
-We offer Qurbani in 24 locations from £30 - order now to fulfil your obligation!*
+*Reminder: Eid al-Adha is expected to be on 16th June 2024 (subject to moonsighting)!
+We offer Qurbani in 26 locations from £35 - order now to fulfil your obligation!*

 Dhul-Hijjah is the last month of the Islamic lunar year and one of the four sacred months ordained by Allah (swt).
 There are also several significant events which have occurred in Dhul-Hijjah, for over 1,400 years of Islamic history.